Boeasy/Boeasy.github.io/RESEARCH_NOTES.md

-# Research Notes System
+# Research Notes System (Now Blog-Based)

-This repository now includes a research notes system that allows you to create and manage notes related to your research projects.
+This repository now includes a blog-based research notes system that uses blog posts with special tagging to organize research content alongside regular blog posts.

 ## Overview

-The research notes system consists of:
+The research notes system now consists of:
-- A new `research_notes` collection
+- Blog posts with a special `research-note` tag
-- A dedicated research notes page at `/research-notes/`
+- A blog page at `/blog/` with filtering capabilities
-- A custom layout for research notes with project linking
 - Integration with existing project pages
+- Unified content management system
-- Templates for creating new notes
+- Templates for creating new posts

 ## Creating Research Notes